-I am a retired real estate agent, who is now in the insurance industry, and now know how important Life insurance for real estate agents can be.
-A recent internet search of “Life insurance for real estate agents” turned up basically nothing!
+I am a retired real estate agent, who is now in the insurance industry, and now know how important life insurance for realtors can can be.
+A recent internet search of “life insurance for realtors” turned up basically nothing!
 I honestly was shocked that this market has not been a focus of the insurance industry.
 You see, I worked in my father’s life insurance business as a teen and into my 20s.
 Once I graduated from Auburn University, I sought out another career which turned out to be residential real estate sales.
 Because I had worked in the insurance industry prior to selling real estate, I knew the importance of life insurance and already had a policy in force.
 I did not give the matter of real estate agents having (or not having) life insurance much thought until I got back into the life insurance industry several years ago.

 Life insurance for real estate agents?